 No products in the cart.

-Factor XIII antibody is a betaglobulin found in plasma as an alpha2beta2 heterodimer; whereas in platelets, only the alpha2 unit exists.
-Factor XIIIa recognizes human Factor XIII A-chain in both reduced and non-reduced forms.
+This is a monoclonal antibody to the A-subunit of human coagulation Factor XIII.
+Studies have shown it recognizes human Factor XIII Achain in both reduced and non-reduced forms.
 It does not react with human Factor XIII B-chain or human Factor XII.
-Studies have shown Factor XIIIa is a dermal dendrocyte marker with variable reactions to these types of tumors.
-It can be used for histiocytic phenotyping and has been reported to mark capillary hemangiomas and tumors of the central nervous system.
-Factor XIIIa has also been used with CD34 to differentiate between dermatofibroma and dermatofibrosarcoma protuberans.
+Factor XIII is a betaglobulin found in plasma and is composed of two subunits.
+Factor XIIIA is the catalytic subunit and is a dimer of M.W.
+160,000.
+According to studies, Factor XIII is present in plasma as an alpha2beta2 heterodimer (M.W.
+320,000); whereas in platelets, only the alpha2 unit exists.
+Factor XIIIa is a dermal dendrocyte marker and shows variable reaction with these types of tumors (3,4).
+It can be used for histiocytic phenotyping and has been reported to mark capillary hemangiomas and tumors of the central nervous system (1-6).
+Factor XIIIa has also been used with CD34 to differentiate between dermatofibroma and dermatofibrosarcoma protuberans (3).

 Factor XIIIa C-terminus